ycj3/agora-chat-cli/docs/agchat_user_online-status.md

 ```
   -h, --help           help for online-status
-      --users string   Comma-separated list of users to query the online status for
+  -u, --users string   Comma-separated list of users to query the online status for
 ```

 ### Options inherited from parent commands